Diva (Annie Lennox album): Critical reception

+Diva was included in Q magazine's year-end list of the "50 Best Albums of 1992".
+It was later included in Rolling Stone's "Essential Recordings of the 90's" list.

+Pitchfork stated that the album is "a joyous and liberated pop album with a prophetic message about the disillusionment of fame".

 Track listing

 Video album

 Lennox simultaneously released a video album for Diva, featuring promotional videos for seven of the album's tracks along with an excerpt of a track entitled "Remember", which has never been released elsewhere.
 The video album was directed by Sophie Muller, who had worked with Lennox during her later years with Eurythmics.

 Later in 1992, the video album was reissued as Totally Diva, featuring two additional videos that had been made since the original release in April: "Precious" and "Walking on Broken Glass".
 Totally Diva was subsequently released on DVD in 2000.

 The only omissions from the video album were "Little Bird" (the video for which had not yet been made at that time), and the album track "Stay by Me", for which no video was made.

 Track listing

 Personnel

 Credits adapted from the liner notes of Diva.